-F.A.Q.- and answers that you might be asked in tech line.(Also see http://tech.pcasdr.net/ and click on Zone-8 rules clarifications for more detailed F.A.Q's)
+F.A.Q.- and answers that you might be asked in tech line.(Also see http://tech.pcasdr.org/ and click on Zone-8 rules clarifications for more detailed F.A.Q.'s)

 - Can a 4-point harness be used?
-Only Schroth ASM ® units. - Can I run a 4-point harness or an outdated 5/6-point harness if I use my legal 3 point harness as well?
-No. - Can I use leave my non legal harnesses in the car if I promise to just use my stock 3-point belts during the event?
+Only Schroth ASM ® units. - Can I run a 4-point harness or an outdated 5/6-point harness if I use my legal 3-point harness as well?
+No. - Does the expiration date apply to 5/6-point harness at autocross?
+No Z-8 removed harness mandatory replacement interval for Autocross only. - Can I use leave my non legal harnesses in the car if I promise to just use my stock 3-point belts during the event?
 No, non-compliant harnesses must be removed from the car to pass tech inspection. - Can racing harnesses be mounted to the factory seat belt thread inserts?
 Yes, as long as those points are attached to the chassis and not the movable part of the seat. - Can a factory 914 seat be used with 4/5/6-point harnesses- No, not ever. - Can a seat halo be used on a seat with lap and sub strap holes but no shoulder harness through holes No a seat halo can't be used in any configuration.
-(Note: A seat belt halo is a belt that wraps around the top of the seat to secure shoulder harness on seats without belt slots). - Can shoulder harnesses be attached to a single mounting point on the car?- No, each harness must have its own individual mounting point. - Can a CG-Lock© seat belt lock be used with stock 3 point harnesses?
-Yes- CG-Lock© devices lock the lap belt into position, while allowing the inertia reel to still operate normally at the shoulder position.
+(Note: A seat belt halo is a belt that wraps around the top of the seat to secure shoulder harness on seats without belt slots). - Can shoulder harnesses be attached to a single mounting point on the car?- No, each harness must have its own individual mounting point. - Can a CG-Lock[©] seat belt lock be used with stock 3-point harnesses?
+Yes- CG-Lock[©] devices lock the lap belt into position, while allowing the inertia reel to still operate normally at the shoulder position.
 This keeps the driver tightly secured into the seat and is a great addition to a car with stock seat belts and non-racing seats.